Vyral/christal-johnson/_posts/2025-01-02-aj-s-and-christal-s-new-real-estate-docuseries-selling-manassas-episode-3.md

 {% include excerpt.html %}

+When Christal and AJ decided to sell their home they got a home inspection first.

-A home seller should get a home inspection for several reasons, including:
+In this installment of Selling Manassas they walk through the issues that the home inspector found in their home.<br><br>A home seller should get a home inspection for several reasons, including:

-* **Shows buyers you're serious**
+* **Shows buyers you’re serious**

-  A home inspection can help buyers feel confident that you're serious about selling your home.
+  A home inspection can help buyers feel confident that you’re serious about selling your home.

 * **Strengthens your selling power**

-  An inspection can help you list your home's updates and assets, which can make your home more appealing to buyers.
+  An inspection can help you list your home’s updates and assets, which can make your home more appealing to buyers.

 * **Prompts offers without inspection conditions**